 El Medano is one Tenerife's most chilled and laid back resorts, popular among German tourists and surfers.

-El Medano is located very close to the Tenerife Sur Airport and it's a good base also for travelers who want to explore more areas of Tenerife.
+El Medano is located very close to Tenerife Sur Airport and it's a good base also for travelers who want to explore more areas of Tenerife.

-During the summer months the trade winds are a constant presence in El Medano, which means the place is a true paradise for kite surfers and surfers.
+During the summer months, the trade winds are a constant presence in El Medano, which means the place is a true paradise for kite surfers and surfers.
 El Medano has ample beaches, which means there is room for everyone, including people who just want to chill in the sun.

 From El Medano you have easy access to several great beaches, some of the largest natural beaches in Tenerife.

 The small beach near Hotel Medano is always full and busy, but if you walk for just a few minutes you can spend the day on Playa Leocadio Machado.
-Afterwards you have Playa Montana Roja, situated close to Montana Roja as the name implies.
+Afterward, you have Playa Montana Roja, situated close to Montana Roja as the name implies.

-So if you want you can explore every day along the coastline and spend your time in a different setting.
+So if you want, you can explore every day along the coastline and spend your time in a different setting.

 The volcano of Montana Roja changed and defined the present coast.
 This volcano owes its reddish colour to a process of oxidation produced by the air in the materials that were expulsed from its entrails thousands of years ago.
-The continuous arrival of the sands, created the fields of current medanos, as well as an amazing cove that you can enjoy today.
+The continuous arrival of the sands created the fields of current medanos, as well as an amazing cove that you can enjoy today.
 All this natural space is a protected area, classified as a Special Nature Reserve.

 If you want to visit El Medano during the winter months, don't miss the chance to take part in the celebration of the carnival.

 Although it's a newer event compared to the big carnival in Santa Cruz, it has a more authentic feel because it's mostly attended by locals.